 Children can only be collected by nominated individuals that have been previously identified to the school and are known to the child.
 If there is any change to the usual collection arrangements please notify the school in writing in advance.
 This can generally be done through an entry in the school diary of the child.

-Kingham Primary School encourages regular attendance.
-There is a very strong link between poor attendance and poor performance, so children are expected to attend daily and on time unless they are ill.
+Kingham Primary School encourages regular attendance as there is a very strong link between poor attendance and poor performance.
+Students are expected to attend daily and on time unless they are ill.

-If parents or carers plan to take their child out of school they will need to complete an absence request form, available from the school office or the school web site.
-Permission for authorised absence will only be granted under exceptional circumstances.
+If parents or carers do plan to take their child out of school for any reason, they need to complete an absence request form, available from the school office or on the link below:

 Kingham Primary School is pleased to be able to offer a healthy hot lunch for all children in school.
 Children may alternatively bring an appropriate packed lunch.
 Children can state at morning registration whether they will require a school meal.
 A vegetarian option is always available.